Gore Range is a rugged and difficult range - even more so on its Eastern side.

 Climbing Peak F / G from the East requires a commitment of two days

-Hike from the Piney River Ranch to the area where the trail meets the river close to where the Piney River starts tumbling down a series of waterfalls.
+Hike from the Piney River Ranch to the point where the trail meets the river, close to where the Piney River starts tumbling down a series of waterfalls.

 100 yards (approximately) down the path you will see a cairn to your left, marking the turn off of a hikers trail leading up to the basin between Mount Powell and Peak C.

-Trail is often overgrown and not always easy to follow - stay north of the creek.
+Trail is often overgrown and not always easy to follow.
+Just stay north of the creek until you reach the beautiful basin below Peak C and Mount Powell.

 Cross the beautiful basin and hike on a steep trail up to Kneeknocker Pass, marking the lowest point of the ridge connecting Mount Powell and Peak C.